 - help improve focus and many more benefits!

-During your fasting window, you'll want to stay away from any food or drink that contains calories, with a few exceptions, to allow your body time to go through autophagy (which is when your cells work, doing things like removing old proteins).
-During fasting, your body also sees an improvement in blood sugar levels because of better insulin sensitivity.
-Studies show that intermittent fasting improves insulin response, helps you lose weight, and does the good things I mentioned above.
+During your fasting window, you avoid any food or drink containing calories, with a few exceptions, to allow your body time to go through autophagy (when your cells work, doing things like removing old proteins).
+During fasting, your body can improve blood sugar levels because of better insulin sensitivity.
+Studies also indicate that intermittent fasting may improve insulin response and it may help you lose weight,

 But, what about supplements during your fasting window?